robmuh/robmuh.github.com/_posts/2014-10-19-w3schools-w3fools.markdown

 Contrary to what this well-intentioned group of self-organized technology parents wrote in this marketing material for a Summer camp, there simply is no 'w3cshools.org' at all.

-(There is also no such site as 'codecedmy.com'; no words in the English language spelled 'materail';
-and 'its' is a possessive, not a contraction of 'it is'.)
+(There is also no such site as 'codecedmy.com'; no words in the English language spelled 'materail'; 'its' is a possessive, not a contraction of 'it is'; and 'grove' is a group of trees not a hip mental state in which to be thinking about code.)

 ![w3cshools.org](/images/c2pkids.png)